PauliusRam/VismaWinterTask/README.md

 ### Paulius Ramoška

 ## Introduction:
- This software is design for printing the greatest dad jokes in the world!
+ This software is designed for printing the greatest dad jokes in the world!
 ## Installation guide
-The following installation guide consist of few easy steps:
+The following installation guide consists of few easy steps:
 1. Download VismaWinterTask file from github repository
 2. Extract the file to your desired folder.
 3. Open Dad joke generator folder that is inside VismaWinterTask folder.